Stand for Council

 • Candidates should be aware that election advertising, using any media, including on social media, must identify the true name and contact details of the person under whose authority they have been produced [Section 113, Local Electoral Act 2001].

 This may be details of the candidate or their agent, and may be included on a profile picture, or within the bio section of a page.
-For example: 'All content / images contained on this social media page / channel are authorised by [name], [contact details]'.

 More information on candidate protocol during the elections period will be available in the Candidate handbook.
 This handbook will be available from May 2025.

-Election signs - The 'how to guide'
+Election signs – the 'how to guide'

-Some public places are Crown Land or administered by the Department of Conservation – if you want to put your election sign up on this kind of public land you must get permission from whoever is in charge of that land.
+If you want to put your election sign up on this kind of public land, you must get permission from whoever is in charge of that land.

 The following 'how to guide' puts all the relevant Bylaw clauses into simple rules that you need to follow:

-• If your sign is in an area zoned as "Residential" (formerly 'Living Environment') under Council's District Plan, then your sign can measure up to 3m2.
+• If your sign is in an area zoned as a Residential Zone (previously Living Environment) under our District Plan, then your sign can measure up to 3m2.

-• If your sign is in an area zoned as "Open Space" (formerly 'Open Space Environment'), then your sign can measure up to 2m2.
+• If your sign is in an area zoned as an Open Space Zone (previously Open Space Environment), then your sign can measure up to 2m2.

-• Signs in any other zones of the District Plan can measure up to 6m2
+• Signs in any other zones of the District Plan can measure up to 6m2.

 • Your signs must be erected or placed in a way that they do not pose a danger to property or the public.

-• The locations of your signs must not affect traffic safety, in particular the following:
+• The locations of your signs must not affect traffic safety, in particular the following: obstructing views on corners, intersections and at traffic signals, distracting road users, including having flashing lights or reflective materials that might affect road-user vision.

 • If your sign is on private property, but that property is next to a public space (e.g. a fence or a building that is built on the boundary next to a road), or the sign is on a verandah that overhangs a footpath, then there are specific rules in the Bylaw that you must comply with.
 See clauses 7 and 8 of the Bylaw for more information.

 • Election signs are not permitted in Council's sign parks or in the Cameron Street Mall.
+Sign parks are the following areas:

 • You can have a vehicle with election advertising on it, but you can't park the vehicle somewhere just to display the sign.